 Nina: Our magazine is about to start its life on Sarajevan streets and perhaps build a new/current cultural identity.
 We’ve all been whining for so long about the subcultural and cultural scene of Sarajevo not growing or being bad.
 With this kind of maga/zine we all can help it get to the place it deserves.
 But we need to do it together.

-It’s very important at this point that people support PUNKura* by buying it, so we can continue publishing and make “something” like Adrian says (in our video) “that will last”.
+It’s very important at this point that people support PUNKura* by sharing idea and donating, so we can continue publishing and make “something” like Adrian says (in our video) “that will last”.
 You can see the whole video of ours and get a PUNKura*’s “Special Edition” on IndieGoGo together with our perks like cool PUNKura* T-shirts, hoodies… done by the best quality print-shop, PRINTMANIA, which are at this moment our only sponsors.
 To order and support PUNKura* from any part of the world the only thing you need is your card, not even online banking.
 Get your issue NOW.

 Author: Hana Tiro